RobbiDev/portfolio/content/projects/safelysds.md

 ## 📸 Screenshots

-Screenshots and image are provided down below in the Gallarie!
+Screenshots and images are provided down below in the Gallery!

 ---